-Masters of Arts in Media and Public Relations (Distance Learning)
+Masters in Media and Public Relations (Distance Learning)

-You will evaluate classic and emerging Public Relations strategies in the Middle East and Gulf and conduct research to inform your PR campaign and measure effectiveness.
-Furthermore, you will look in-depth at successful PR campaigns that were implemented across the world and their relationship and/or influence on media.
+Evaluate classic and emerging Media and Public Relations strategies, conducting research that informs your PR campaign strategy by measuring effectiveness.
+Furthermore, take an in-depth look at successful Media and PR campaigns and their relationship and/or influence on media.

 You will be taught by lecturers and support tutors who combine specialist knowledge of theory and research methods with experience of the public relations sector and its working practices.